FantasticOnAStick/foas_node/README.md

 First, you have to get the base repository of `foas_node` and all its dependencies.
 Follow these steps to get everything set up:

-1. Create a working directory where all `foas_*` repositories will reside
+1. Create a working directory where all `foas_*` repositories will reside:

 ```bash
 mkdir foas